burmap01/Statistical-learning/README.md

 # Statistical-learning

 **This repository carries out basic statistical exploration of the datasets auto.csv, college.csv, and Boston dataset from the MASS package.
-This is.
-conducted in R and in python.**
+This is conducted in R and in python.**